 Laure Zanna

-Joseph B. Keller & Herbert B. Keller Professor of Applied Mathematics
+Joseph B. Keller and Herbert B. Keller Professor in Applied Mathematics; Professor of Mathematics and Data Science

 New York University